silversub/terraform/provider/power-vsi-data-sources.md

 # Power Systems data sources
 {: #power-data-sources}

-Review the data sources that you can use to retrieve information about the [Power Systems instances](/docs/hp-virtual-servers?topic=hp-virtual-servers-overview#hp-virtual-servers-benefits).
+Review the data sources that you can use to retrieve information about the [Provisioning a virtual server](/docs/hp-virtual-servers?topic=hp-virtual-servers-provision).
 All data sources are imported as read-only information.
 You can reference the output parameters for each data source by using [IBM Cloud Provider plug-in for Terraform interpolation syntax](https://www.terraform.io/docs/configuration-0-11/interpolation.html){: external}.
 {: shortdesc}

 To find supported input parameter values, you can use the Power Systems CLI plug-in in {{site.data.keyword.cloud_notm}}.
 To install the plug-in, run `ibmcloud plugin install pi`.